Use advanced features like plugins, skills, and sub-agents.

 What a permission prompt looks like in your terminal

 A terminal is the text-based interface to your computer.
-Claude Code prints prompts like this one when it needs your approval.
+The agent prints prompts like this one when it needs your approval.

 Bash command